Love it or hate it, a school routine keeps the wheels turning. Put these 6 ideas in place and rock the new school year!

 Of course, sometimes things change.
 So you’ll want to double check items on your calendar throughout the year.

-Have a Routine
+5. Have a Routine

-When you have a young family, you have to have a fluid routine.
+When you have a young family, you need a fluid routine.
 A general plan or checklist of things that have to be done each day is good, but it has to move with life.

-Even if you don’t do anything else on a busy day, our family will be able to run smoothly.
+Even if you don’t do anything else on a busy day, your family will be able to run smoothly.

 The kids have expectations for the morning, too.
-They must:

 - eat breakfast